 Preparing Pre-K-12 Teachers of Statistics

-and the National Council of Teachers of Mathematics (NCTM)
+A Joint Position Statement of the National Council of Teachers of Mathematics (NCTM)

 Statistics informs and enhances important skills, such as thinking critically and scientifically, understanding data and charts, making decisions in the presence of uncertainty, and assessing risk.
 As our society becomes increasingly data intense and information based, statistical literacy skills are all the more important for today's citizens and a competitive work force.

 To meet the challenge of preparing teachers to teach statistics: